Step by Step Guide to Buying a House

 If everything has gone to plan, your mortgage advisor will contact the lender and finalise the mortgage.
 You will also transfer your deposit funds to your solicitor a few days in advance of the sale.

 On the date of entry that has been agreed in the contract, your lender transfers the mortgage amount to your solicitor.
-The solicitor then pays the whole of the purchase price to the seller’s solicitor, and you’ll be given the keys to the property and the ‘disposition’ document transferring ownership to you.
+The solicitor then pays the whole of the purchase price to the seller’s solicitor, and you’ll be given the keys to the property and the ‘disposition’ document transferring ownership to you – you have bought your house!
 This is known as ‘completion’ of the purchase.

 There are several payments to make at this stage of a property purchase.
 You will be charged for the transfer of money from your solicitor’s account to that of the sellers and possibly for further administration charges on your mortgage account.
 Your solicitor will handle and then charge you for registering your property at the Register of Scotland and paying Lands and Buildings Transaction Tax.
 See our Money timeline – Scotland for a more detailed breakdown.